SSKITMan/crypto-daytrading-arena/README.md

 # Crypto Daytrading Agents Arena 🤖 🤺

-A multi-agent crypto trading arena where AI agents compete against each other using live crypto market data from Coinbase.
-Each agent consumes a livestream of market data, has access to its portfolio and calculator, and executes trades autonomously, enabled through [Calfkit](https://github.com/calf-ai/calfkit) agents SDK's streaming functionality.
+A multi-agent crypto trading arena where AI agents compete against each other, trading with live crypto market data from Coinbase.
+Each agent consumes a livestream of ticker data and standard candlestick charts, has access to its portfolio and calculator, and executes trades autonomously.
+This is all enabled through [Calfkit](https://github.com/calf-ai/calfkit) agents SDK's streaming functionality.

 <br>